mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 -

 # Known issues and limitations
+This section covers any known issues or limitations that don’t necessarily affect all customers, but might require changes to your environment to address specific scenarios.
+The issues are grouped by feature, functional area, or component.
+Where applicable, issue descriptions include one or more tracking identifiers enclosed in parenthesis for reference.

+## Deprecated or decommissioned features
 - Mesos endpoints with the <code>.json</code> suffix are deprecated and should not be used in DC/OS 1.13.</p>

-- The following `dcos_generate_config.sh` command-line options have been deprecated and decommissioned:
+- Some of the configuration parameters previously used to install DC/OS cluster components are no longer vallid.
+The following `dcos_generate_config.sh` command-line options have been deprecated and decommissioned:
     * `--set-superuser-password`
     * `--offline`
     * `--cli-telemetry-disabled`